openrails/openrails/Source/Documentation/Manual/driving.rst

 ==========

 Use the map window to monitor and control train operation.
-The :ref:`Map window <options-map-window>` option must be selected prior to starting the simulation.

-The map window is opened and closed by pressing ``<Ctrl+9>``.
+The map window is opened and closed from the graphics window by pressing ``<Ctrl+9>``.
-After the map window  has been selected with ``<Alt+Tab>``, successive Alt+Tabs will toggle between the OR window and the dispatcher window.
+You can toggle between the graphics window and an opened map window by pressing ``<Alt+Tab>``.

 The map window contains 2 tabs: Dispatcher and Timetable.
 Both provide maps of the route with each train following its own path.

 The map window is resizable and can also be maximized, e.g. on a second display.

 To pan, use the left mouse button to drag the map around.